 Bacteria are tiny organisms that live in the mouth.
 When they are not removed with regular brushing and flossing, they can cause an infection.
 These infections include cavities, gingivitis, and periodontitis.

 When bacteria infect your gums, they release toxins, which cause inflammation.
 This causes your gums to bleed, become swollen and red, and recede.
 Without treatment, the bacteria can also infect your teeth, causing further inflammation.
-This can cause the teeth to become loose, fall out, or need to be removed by a dentist.
+This can cause the teeth to become loose, fall out, or need to be removed by a dentist in Livermore, CA.

 Dry mouth is one of the main reasons people suffer from bad breath.
 The condition causes a lack of saliva, which naturally helps neutralize bacteria in the mouth.
 Because saliva is the body's natural defense against bacteria, a dry mouth can cause bacteria to thrive in the mouth, causing bad breath.